by • June 28, 2023

-REST (REpresentational State Transfer) is a software architectural style that defines how to send messages between two different systems using the HTTP protocol.
-Originally developed by Roy Fielding two decades ago, REST has grown to become the most popular architecture for exchanging information on the World Wide Web.
+REST (REpresentational State Transfer) is an API architectural style that defines how to send messages between two different apps using the HTTP protocol.
+Originally developed by Roy Fielding as a response to what some developers saw as the limitations of SOAP APIs (primarily SOAP’s strict reliance on XML), REST APIs can send messages in a variety of formats and languages, like CSV (comma-separated value) files and JSON.
+With the relative ease of use and flexibility compared to developing SOAP APIs, REST has grown to become the most popular architecture for exchanging information on the web.

-The REST standard outlines 6 different principles or architectural constraints for web services:
+The REST standard outlines six different principles or architectural constraints for web services:

-According to the OData website, OData (Open Data Protocol) “defines a set of best practices for building and consuming RESTful APIs.
-OData helps you focus on your business logic while building RESTful APIs without having to worry about the various approaches to define request and response headers, status codes, HTTP methods, URL conventions, media types, payload formats, query options, etc.”
+According to the OData.org website, OData or Open Data Protocol “defines the best practice for building and consuming RESTful APIs.
+OData helps you focus on your business logic while building RESTful APIs without having to worry about the approaches to define request and response headers, status codes, HTTP methods, URL conventions, media types, payload formats and query options etc.”

-The OData standard also defines the data model that is used to transfer data in response to a REST request.
-OData supports two different protocols for transferring data: the XML-based Atom format (for publishing and editing web resources), and JSON (for storing data in a human-readable manner).
+The OData standard also defines the data model used to transfer data in response to a REST request.
+OData supports two different protocols for transferring data: the XML-based Atom format (for publishing and editing web resources) and JSON (for storing data in a human-readable manner).